kinderjosh/pcc/README.md

-# TCC - Tuned C Compiler
+# PCC - Perfect C Compiler

 > [!IMPORTANT]
-> TCC is still a work-in-progress, expect bugs and missing features.
+> PCC is still a work-in-progress, expect bugs and missing features.

-TCC is my own implementation of the C language.
+PCC is my own implementation of the C language.
 It only compiles for x86-64 Linux systems, assembled with [nasm](https://nasm.us).
 It doesn't use LLVM, the whole thing is built completely from scratch.

 ## Development Progress